renard/ansible-system-install/roles/system-install/README.md

 ## Prerequisite

 You will need to boot your server using a live CD or use a PXE boot that let your hard drive unused.
-This role has been designed to run from recent Debian (Buster) distribution.
-It may also work with Ubuntu.
+This role has been designed to against run against a recent Debian (Buster) distribution.
+It may also work from older Debian live CD or with Ubuntu live CD.

 You can find live images on following sites: